 The Workbooth® requirements for working at home have both system and networking requirements.
 We do not require any hard drive space.
 Our system will not be installing, even temporarily, to your system.
 You will use the Workbooth® OS boot disk to boot into the Workbooth® operating system.
 If your system does not boot from the CD you can find information on changing your BIOS to boot from CD on our Booting from CD page.
 The following table gives the requirements for the system.

 The minimum system requirements to run Workbooth® are listed in the following table.
 Exceeding the minimum requirements helps Workbooth® run better.

-- Computer Type: PC (Intel or AMD) only, we do not Support Mac/Apple
+- Computer Type: PC (Intel or AMD) and not Mac/Apple

 - USB Ports: Minimum of 2 available, unused USB 2.0 ports.
 Be advised, that your keyboard and mouse may be using USB ports on your computer; Workbooth requires the availability of 2 USB ports as well.